skypjack/entt/docs/entity.md

 ## What is allowed and what is not

-Most of the _ECS_ available out there have some annoying limitations (at least from my point of view): entities and components cannot be created nor destroyed during iterations.<br/>
+Most of the _ECS_ available out there don't allow to create and destroy entities and components during iterations.<br/>
 `EnTT` partially solves the problem with a few limitations:

-* Creating entities and components is allowed during iterations.
+* Creating entities and components is allowed during iterations in almost all cases.
 * Deleting the current entity or removing its components is allowed during iterations.
 For all the other entities, destroying them or removing their components isn't allowed and can result in undefined behavior.